DeanLemans/DeanLemans/README.md

 ## I'm Dean and I like to make games in Godot. 👋
 ### Visit my [Site!](https://deanlemans.github.io/my-site)

-- Was studying Software Development at [SintLucas](https://www.sintlucas.nl/), but it is a bad software development so i dropped out.
+- Was studying Software Development at [SintLucas](https://www.sintlucas.nl/), but it is a bad school for software development so i dropped out.
 - Making software in Godot
 - I'm currently based in the Netherlands